 Applications

 Measuring the magnetic susceptibility of paramagnetic species gives the number of unpaired electrons, which is a key property of metal complexes.
-As the reactivity of metal complexes is influenced by its electronic structure – that is, how the d-orbitals are populated – it is important to establish the number of unpaired electrons.
+As the reactivity of metal complexes is influenced by its electronic structure—that is, how the d-orbitals are populated—it is important to establish the number of unpaired electrons.
 The magnetic susceptibility can be used to determine the geometry of the metal complex in solution, give insight into the ligand field strength, and can provide evidence for the correct formal oxidation-state assignment of the metal complex.
-In the modules on Group Theory and MO Theory of Transition Metal Complexes, we will introduce how to predict d-orbital splitting diagrams as well as how to use data from Evan’s Method to help determine the geometry of a metal complex and provide evidence for the oxidation state of the metal center.
+In the videos on Group Theory and MO Theory of Transition Metal Complexes, we will introduce how to predict d-orbital splitting diagrams as well as how to use data from Evan’s Method to help determine the geometry of a metal complex and provide evidence for the oxidation state of the metal center.

-There are multiple instruments that can be used to measure the magnetic susceptibility of a paramagnetic species including a Gouy balance, SQUID, or NMR instrument.
+There are multiple instruments that can be used to measure the magnetic susceptibility of a paramagnetic species including a Gouy balance, SQUID, or NMR spectrometer.
 Evan’s method is a simple and practical technique that uses NMR to determine the solution magnetic moment of a paramagnet.
 While Evan’s method is a powerful tool in the field of magnetism, there are several drawbacks to the technique.
 First, the molecule must be soluble in the solvent used in the experiment.
 If the paramagnet sample is not fully dissolved, the concentration of the solution will be incorrect, which will lead to errors in the experimentally determined solution magnetic moment.
 Other errors in concentration can arise if the paramagnetic sample has diamagnetic (solvent) or paramagnetic impurities.

 Legend

-Figure 1 Example 1H NMR spectrum of the experiment
+Figure 1.
+Example 1H NMR spectrum of the experiment

-Figure 2 Image of a capillary in NMR tube setup
+Figure 2.
+Image of a capillary in NMR tube setup

 Materials List